FusionCache/docs/docs/api-metrics.md

 A query is processed as:

 1. Query received by the network interface
-2. Query pushed on to the query queue
+2. Query is either executed immediately or pushed on to the query queue (see [Design](design.md))
-3. Query popped from the queue and sent to the executor
-4. Execute the query and create the response
+3. Execute the query and create the response
-5. Query response passed to the network interface to send
+4. Query response passed to the network interface to send

 <br/>